About Me

 🚀️Funded Ph.D.
 Student Positions Are Opening!!!🚀️

-I am pleased to offer fully funded Ph.D. positions starting from Autumn 2026 in the Department of Civil and Environmental Engineering at University of Utah.
+I am pleased to offer fully funded Ph.D. positions starting from Spring/Autumn 2027 in the Department of Civil and Environmental Engineering at University of Utah.
 Candidates will engage in cutting-edge research focused on customizing machine intelligence within the field of intelligent transportation.
 Key areas of research will include, but are not limited to:

 - Generative Artificial Intelligence